AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 We acknowledge contributions from AnyBody Technology A/S who have used the package extensively for their verification and validation work.
-Also, thanks to to the numerous academic users of the AnyBody Modeling System from all over the world who have contributed feedback and feature requests.
+Also, thanks to to the numerous academic users of the AnyBody Modeling System from all over the world, who have contributed feedback and feature requests.

 # References